cdktf/cdktf-provider-snowflake/docs/database.java.md

 - *Type:* java.lang.String

-Specifies the identifier for the database; must be unique for your account.
+Specifies the identifier for the database;

+must be unique for your account.
+As a best practice for [Database Replication and Failover](https://docs.snowflake.com/en/user-guide/db-replication-intro), it is recommended to give each secondary database the same name as its primary database.
+This practice supports referencing fully-qualified objects (i.e. '<db>.<schema>.<object>') by other objects in the same database, such as querying a fully-qualified table name in a view.
+If a secondary database has a different name from the primary database, then these object references would break in the secondary database.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/database#name Database#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#name Database#name}

+---

+##### `catalog`<sup>Optional</sup> <a name="catalog" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.catalog"></a>

+- *Type:* java.lang.String

+The database parameter that specifies the default catalog to use for Iceberg tables.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#catalog Database#catalog}

 ---